 W Hotel in Osaka, Japan

 Osaka’s vibrant and extravagant colors, coupled with serene natural beauty, helped Concrete’s designers to embed the sprawling metropolis’ spirit in the W Osaka project.
-The hotel’s interior is a breathtaking example in color execution, dynamic variation, and minimalist design.
-When we shows some of the photos to a select few peers, we heard, “Wow.
+The hotel’s interior is a breathtaking example of color execution, dynamic variation, and minimalist design.
+When we show some of the photos to a select few peers, we heard, “Wow.
 WOW.
 WOW!!”
 It’s not easy to get this kind of reaction.
 Sincere congrats to the Concrete team!